Anton Johannsen argues that we need an independent marxist party in order to revitalize the labor movement, not the other way around.

 In the 1990s, in spite of ballot access challenges, left political activists and union leaders attempted to form a Labor Party in the U.S. It failed.
 Ackerman cites some of those involved and concludes that it failed because not enough unions supported it.
 The reason not enough unions supported it?

 “…the problem arose from the oldest dilemma of America’s two-party system: running candidates against Democrats risked electing anti-labor Republicans.
 For unions whose members had a lot to lose, that risk was considered too high.”

-The American liberal tradition of unionism sees collective bargaining as the emancipation of the working class.
+The liberal tradition of union politics sees collective bargaining as the emancipation of the working class.
 It is assuredly not.
-Liberals see the workers’ freedom of association and democratic right to combine as the consummation of Industrial Democracy; workers, free of restrictive court injunctions, government repression and hired guns, became free to join unions and have a voice in the workplace.
-Industrial Democracy was conquered thanks to the NLRA, and the last vestiges of feudal work relations were rooted out; law came to govern the workplace, so long as workers had a contract, as opposed to the unmitigated tyranny of the boss.
+Liberals see the workers’ freedom of association and democratic rights to combine as the consummation of Industrial Democracy; workers, free of restrictive court injunctions, government repression and hired guns, became free to join unions and have a voice in the workplace.
+Industrial Democracy was conquered thanks to the NLRA, and the last vestiges of feudal work relations were rooted out; law came to govern the workplace, so long as workers labored under a contract, as opposed to the unmitigated tyranny of the boss.